 Have you ever wanted to give yourself a really cool eye color?
 Perhaps it was to go with your Halloween costume or something similar.

 Hi, my name is Cara and as a professional photographer, I find it fun to dabble in image manipulation from time to time.
-Today, I’m going to show you an easy way to change your eye color in pictures.
+Today, I’m going to show you an easy way to change your eye color in Photoshop.

 Let’s get started!

 Table of Contents